myckhel/use-redux-states/website/versioned_docs/version-1.x/guides/using-redux-state.md

 const App = () => {
   useReduxState({
-    name: 'todos',
+    path: 'todos',
     state: [1,2,3],
   })
   // creates state in the store with key = todos and value = [1,2,3] }
 ```
 ## controlling how initial state should be set
-When you use the `redux-state-hook` with a default state, under the hood it sets the initial state in the store with the given name.<br/>
+When you use the `redux-state-hook` with a default state, under the hood it sets the initial state in the store with the given path.<br/>
 `redux-state-hook` has an intelligent setter function which determines how your state will be set based on the payload **(referring the initial state as the payload)**.
 When array is passed as the payload setter assumes you will append the payload with the current state array.<br />
 Given the example below the initial todos state has `[1,2]` value, setter will push to the existing array state if the payload is array otherwise will replace the state.